E

 Their only son Dennis and his wife, Minnie, renovated the home in the 1920's to accommodate their growing family and to make office space for their expanding ice cream business.
 A second story was built over a portion of the house which added two bedrooms.
 A kitchen porch was added with office space above.
 Pillars were added to the front porch, modeled after George Washington's Mount Vernon home.

-Later, in 1955, a partition was removed making a large living room.
+Later, in 1955, a partition was removed making one large living room.

 The Miller family lived in this home from 1874 until it was deeded to the Historical Society in 1987.
-There were a few years it stood empty after George Miller, the son of Dennis Miller, died.
+There were several years it stood empty after George Miller, the son of Dennis Miller, died.

 After George's death the Miller Ice Cream business, along with the house, barn and out buildings, were sold to the Kenny Dairy Company from Bay City.
 Later Kenny Dairy moved the ice cream business to Bay City and donated the property to the Historical Society.